Syamcl1961/Syamcl1961/README.md

 -Operated and maintained high-pressure, high-temperature systems

 ## Use Cases
-Testing user autentication in Windows Server Environments -Training labs for cybersecurity, sysadmin, or AD BASICS -Simulating logon behavior with many users
+Testing user authentication in Windows Server Environments -Training labs for cybersecurity, sysadmin, or AD BASICS -Simulating logon behavior with many users
 -Practicing scripting and automation in PowerShell